supermileage/supermileage.github.io/_posts/2019-08-21-2019-retrospective-and-the-future-of-thr-ubc-supermileage-team.md

 ---
-title: 2019 Retrospective and the Future of thr UBC Supermileage Team
+title: 2019 Retrospective and the Future of the UBC Supermileage Team
 date: 2019-08-21T22:04:20.098Z
 tags:
   - >-